ohohoh3275/oe-ui/.github/ISSUE_TEMPLATE/feature_issue.md

 ---
 name: Feature Request
-description: Suggest a new feature for the application
+about: When adding a new feature
 title: "[New Feature] "
 labels: enhancement
-assignees: ""
+assignees: Melonisjy

 ---

 ## ✏ 설명